-B. Labelling g Rec quirements For Products Made with Specified Fair For Life Fair Trade Ingredients Origin of Raw Material e) Products made with Fair for Life ingredients contain a substantial percentage of ingredients that are Fair for Life certified or come from another certified fair trade origin (see Annex 2) but the minimum requirements for labelling as Fair for Life certified product are not met.
+B. Labelling Requirements For Products Made with Fair Trade Ingredients Origin of Raw Material e) Products made with Fair Trade ingredients contain a substantial percentage of ingredients that are Fair for Life certified or come from another certified fair trade origin (see Annex 2) but the minimum requirements for labelling as Fair for Life certified product are not met.
 See Annexes 3-5 to this document for detailed minimum content composition rules for different product types (e.g. food products, cosmetics, textiles) and extraordinary exceptions in Annex 6.
-Processing and Handling f) Products made with Fair for Life ingredients are traded along the chain of custody by certified or registered handlers as defined in chapter 1.1.3 Traceability g) In products made with Fair Trade certified ingredients, the certified ingredients are traceable and kept separate from non-Fair Trade certified products.
+Processing and Handling f) Products made with Fair Trade ingredients are traded along the chain of custody by certified or registered handlers as defined in chapter 1.1.3 Traceability g) In products made with Fair Trade ingredients, the certified ingredients are traceable and kept separate from non-Fair Trade certified products.
 Fair for Life accepts a maximum of 5% commingling in cases where processing technology does not allow for 100% separation during processing without substantial loss of products (continuous processing lines).
-Product Labelling h) On products made with Fair for Life certified ingredients, the use of the Fair for Life certification seal is NOT permitted on the Principal Display Panel (front label).
+Product Labelling h) On products made with Fair Trade ingredients, the use of the Fair for Life certification seal is NOT permitted on the Principal Display Panel (front label).
 A small version of the Fair for Life seal may be used on the back or side panel. i) The indication "XX % Fair Trade content" must be displayed visually close to the seal, according to the separate labelling guidelines.
-The indication may be "this product contains at least XX% Fair for Life certified ingredients" or "Fair Trade certified content at least XX%" rather than the exact percentage. j) In the ingredient list the Fair Trade certified ingredients must be asterisked and the indication "Fair for Life Fair Trade certified ingredient" or " Fair Trade ingredient certified by <cb></cb> " according to the Fair for Life Programme" displayed under the ingredient list. k) On products made with Fair for Life ingredients, references to Fair for Life Fair Trade certification are restricted: i.
-On the Principal Display Panel, references may be made to the Fair for Life Fair Trade certified origin of selected ingredients.
-Such indications must take the form of the words "made with Fair for Life Fair Trade certified []", e.g. "drink made with Fair for Life Fair Trade certified green tea" or "made with Fair for Life Fair Trade certified []" is permitted if the same label indicates also the following statement.
-"This product is made with Fair Trade ingredients and certified by <cb></cb> " according to the Fair for Life Programme", other wording may be approved on request. ii.
-The indications must appear in a colour, size and style of lettering which is not more prominent than the sales description text of the product; in the indication the words "Fair for Life Fair Trade certified' shall not be more prominent than the rest of the statement. iii.
-In the ingredient list the Fair Trade certified ingredients must be asterisked and the indication "Fair for Life Fair Trade certified ingredient" or " Fair Trade ingredient certified by <cb> according to the Fair for Life Programme" displayed under the ingredient list.</cb> iv.
+The indication may be "this product contains at least XX% Fair for Life certified ingredients" or "Fair Trade certified content at least XX%" rather than the exact percentage. j) Label claims of products made with Fair Trade ingredients are restricted: On the Principal Display Panel, references may be made to the Fair Trade certified origin of specified ingredients.
+Such indications must take the form of "made with Fair for Life Fair Trade certified [...]" (e.g. "made with Fair for Life Fair Trade certified shea butter") or "made with Fair Trade certified []" if the product label (front, side or back panel) indicates also the following statement: "This product is made with Fair Trade ingredients and is certified by <cb> according to the Fair for Life Programme", other wording may be approved on request.</cb> ii.
+The indications must appear in a colour, size and style of lettering which is not more prominent than the sales description text of the product; in the indication the words "Fair for Life Fair Trade certified" shall not be more prominent than the rest of the statement. iii.
+In the ingredient list the Fair Trade certified ingredients must be asterisked and the indication "Fair for Life Fair Trade certified ingredient" or " Fair Trade ingredient according to the Fair for Life Programme" displayed under the ingredient list. iv.
 The company may also indicate other truthful information, e.g. "made in a company that is Social Responsibility and Fair Trade certified" as applicable. v.
 The information anywhere on the label or in product advertising must state clearly that the product contains Fair for Life Fair Trade certified ingredients.
 It is not permitted to refer to the entire product to be "Fair Trade certified" or "Fair for Life certified".

-There is also the option to only indicate the Fair for Life Fai r Trade quality in the ingredients statement of a product.
+There is also the option to only indicate the Fair for Life Fair Trade quality in the ingredients statement of a product.